bsimmooes/Dominant-Colors-in-Images/README.md

 # Dominant Colors in Images

-The main objective in this colab notebook was to practice my studies into Cluster Analysis in Python of DataCamp's Carrer Track Machine Learning Scientist with Python.
+The main objective in this colab notebook was to practice my studies in Cluster Analysis in Python from DataCamp's Carrer Track Machine Learning Scientist with Python.

 ## Discovering dominants colors in images using kmeans